 Sarah Butcher Associate Artist

 Sarah is a director, producer and Associate Director of Capture at Digital Theatre.
-As a founding member of Non Zero One, a collective of six artists making interactive performances that use technology to look at the role and responsibility of the audience.
-Their work has been commissioned by the Barbarian, Battersea Arts Centre, the National Theatre and the Science Museum.
+As a founding member of non zero one she also makes interactive experiences using digital technology.
+Their award-winning work has been commissioned nationally and internationally by venues such as the Barbican, the National Theatre and the Roundhouse.
 Originally from Swindon and a pupil at Kingsdown Secondary School, Sarah was a member of Prime Youth Theatre and the company's first young trustee.
 She created and directed ‘Last Thursday: A Verbatim Play’ with 200 South West Teenagers.